 What happens during an amniocentesis?

-You may feel minor menstrual-like cramping or discomfort; this is not unusual during the procedure or for a few hours after the procedure.
+You are likely feel the initial needle stick and minor menstrual-like cramping or discomfort during the procedure.
+This can last for a few hours after the procedure.

 Can I resume normal activity after an amniocentesis?

-After an amniocentesis, it is best to go home and relax for the remainder of the day.
-You should not exercise or perform any strenuous activity, and you should avoid sexual relations.
+After an amniocentesis, it is best to go home and relax for the rest of the day.
+You should not exercise or perform any strenuous activity.
+Avoid sexual relations.
+If there have been no complications, you may resume all of your normal activities the day after the procedure.

 When should I call my doctor?